nitya/nitya.dev/README.md

 # Nitya Narasimhan, PhD

 Welcome to my website and blog on the interwebs.
-This is my millionth attempt to collect and organize the detritus of a long career in technology research, development and advocacy.
-Let's hope this one outlasts the rest!
+I have three goals: practice brevity, provide perspective, cultivate creativity

 May 24, 2021
 New York, NY